Uminosachi/sd-webui-inpaint-anything/README.md

 * Click on the `Run Cleaner` button (**Please note that it may take some time to download the model for the first time**).
 * Cleaner process is performed using [Lama Cleaner](https://github.com/Sanster/lama-cleaner).

+### Inpainting webui Tab

+* This tab becomes accessible when you have an inpainting model.
+* The model required should have `inpaint` in its filename and must be located in the `stable-diffusion-webui/models` directory.
+* Once the model is recognized, it can be selected from the Inpainting Model ID dropdown list.

 ### ControlNet Inpaint Tab

 * To execute inpainting, use the Stable Diffusion checkpoint, located in the upper left of the Web UI, with the ControlNet inpaint model.